-Would you believe that more than 50% of your home’s energy costs are needed for your heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s critical to have an energy-efficient HVAC system.

-In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save money and promote sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save consumers money and encourage sustainability.

 So what does all of this mean for your existing furnace in 2023?
-As of now, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces